XMPro/public-docs-pages/docs/resources/faqs/external-content/youtube/2024/part2---how-to-manage-complex-operations-in-real-time-using-composable-digital-twins.md

 # PART2 - How To Manage Complex Operations in Real-time Using Composable Digital Twins
 {% embed url="https://www.youtube.com/watch?v=3E62J3z01gk" %}

 In this section, we discuss why having a Common Operating Picture is critical to a successful Digital Twin strategy for managing complex operations.
-We also discuss the difference between reactive...
+We also discuss the difference between reactive and prescriptive operations, and why real-time event intelligence matters.
 <details>
-<summary>Transcript</summary>In this section, we discuss why having a Common Operating Picture is critical to a successful Digital Twin strategy for managing complex operations.
-We also discuss the difference between reactive...
-so what problem is XM Pro solving for us
+<summary>Transcript</summary>so what problem is XM Pro solving for us

 real-time operations is real every day